-Differentiation and flexibility are key within our curriculum to ensure that all pupils are included.
+Our curriculum is adapted as needed to ensure that all pupils are included.
 There is a high expectation that pupils with additional needs progress to meet their full potential.
 They are given targeted support to foster resilience to develop skills, tailoring their learning in a style that best suits their individual needs.
 A bespoke semi-formal curriculum may be accessed if appropriate and reasonable adjustments are made accordingly.